cnathand/time-tracking-dashboard-main/README.md

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀

+Peer review: Chris Wells-Hott

+Comments: Great job bro I like how your image is smooth when you shrink the webpage down.
+The only think i would adjust is the daily weekly monthly text to center when you shrink the webpage.